barryrlmurphy/swd-project-1/README.md

 ## Build & development

 - Clone or download the project
-- make sure you have node and npm installed : https://nodejs.org/en/
+- Make sure you have node and npm installed : https://nodejs.org/en/
-- Make sure you have bower installed : https://bower.io/#install-bower
+- Also, make sure you have bower installed : https://bower.io/#install-bower
 - In the project folder run `npm install`
 - Next run `bower install`
 - Then run the app with `grunt serve`